Meet the Staff

 In Honor of Dr. David Livingston

-The ABR Staff would like to dedicate this website to our founder and current Board member, Dr. David Livingston.
-David's lifetime of work and tireless defense of the inerrancy of God’s Word is an inspiration to all of us at ABR.
+The ABR Staff would like to dedicate this website to our founder, Dr. David Livingston (1925-2013).
+David's lifetime of work and tireless defense of the inerrancy of God’s Word has been an inspiration to all of us at ABR.
 David passed into the presence of our Lord on November 25, 2013.

 Dr. David Livingston is the founder of the Associates for Biblical Research.
-He has been involved in Christian ministry for over 50 years.
+He was involved in Christian ministry for over 60 years.
 David served in the US Navy in the Pacific during WWII.
 In the early 1950’s, he served as a pastor in the UPUSA church, then went to Korea as a missionary for 12 years, serving as a church planter and founding president of a Christian college for 5 years.